cal-itp/eligibility-server/docs/configuration/settings.md

 ### `TOKEN_HEADER`

-The header name that the server expects to see for the header containing the token value.
+The header name that the server expects to see for the header containing the Eligibility Verification request token.

+## Eligibility Verification settings

+These settings configure how the server parses, composes, and validates requests and responses according to the [Eligibility API specification](https://docs.calitp.org/eligibility-api/specification/).

 ### `JWE_CEK_ENC`